airbus-seclab/c-compiler-security/msvc_compilation.md

 ### Warnings

-*All* warnings can be enabled by by using the `/Wall` option, as documented [here](https://docs.microsoft.com/en-us/cpp/preprocessor/compiler-warnings-that-are-off-by-default?view=msvc-160)
+*All* warnings can be enabled by using the `/Wall` option, as documented [here](https://docs.microsoft.com/en-us/cpp/preprocessor/compiler-warnings-that-are-off-by-default?view=msvc-160)

 ### Compilation flags